OpenSecuritySummit/oss2019/content/tracks/Mobile/user-sessions/mstg-contributor-onboarding.md

 - Contribution guidelines.
 - Outline of the activities planned for this week.

 This is **not** a basic introduction into the project itself!
-For this we recommend to participate in the [Introduction into the MSTG](/tracks/Mboile/user-sessions/intro-mstg/) session!
+Note the first hour will cover the [Introduction into the MSTG](/tracks/Mboile/user-sessions/intro-mstg/) session, in the second hour, we will have the contributor-onboarding.

 ## Who